Walkaround De Havilland DHC-2 Beaver / U-6 (3x)

 and at the Anthony Fokker technical school (nineteen eighties):

 Some plastic scale models exist of the Beaver.
-The old Airfix kit in 1/72, the later Hobbycraft kit in 1/48.
+The old FROG kit, the Airfix kit and Hobbycraft in 1/72, the later Hobbycraft kit in 1/48.
+Miniwing has a 1/144 kit.